HazimMohamed/JuniperMinecraft/bot/CONTEXT.md

 - ✅ Bot can see 4-chunk radius in all directions
 - ✅ Ground map successfully scans entire visible area
 - ✅ 3D viewer accessible from Windows browser via WSL IP
-- ✅ REPL allows interactive debugging
+- ✅ Web dashboard with real-time logging and REPL (NEW!)
-- ✅ Chat commands trigger bot actions
+- ✅ Interactive browser-based REPL for bot control (NEW!)
+- ✅ Winston logging system with UI streaming (NEW!)
+- ✅ Unified server architecture (bot hosts everything) (NEW!)

 ### What Doesn't Exist Yet
-- ❌ Developer UI dashboard
 - ❌ Any movement/navigation code
 - ❌ Any ML/AI components
 - ❌ Target block detection/selection
 - ❌ Pathfinding algorithm
-- ❌ Ground map visualization (only console logs)
+- ❌ Advanced ground map visualization (text logs only for now)

 ### Design Philosophy Reminders
 - **Hardcode first, learn later** - Prove each capability works before adding ML